 Banks regularly require:

-• 20% to 30% down payment,
+• a 20% to 30% contribution,

 • high and stable income,

-• clear wealth traceability.
+• clear patrimonial traceability.

-AML compliance and origin of funds
+AML-CFT and source of funds

 In 2026, compliance obligations have become central in premium real estate transactions.